the-eli/Data-Analysis-Portfolio/UFC Fight Predictor: Automated Cloud Data Pipeline/README.md

 ## 🚀 Future Improvements
 * **Full Cloud Migration:** Automate the 'fetcher' task
+* **scrape data for height, reach, age.
+These figures are not statistically signifcant in win probability but including in model will make it look and feel complete.
 * **Betting Odds Integration:** For fun scrape live betting odds to compare my model's probability against Vegas betting odds

 ## 🛠️ Tech Stack